GME Benefits and Services

 Membership on Medical Staff Committees

-Residents have voting representation on the UW Hospital and Clinics Medical Board and it committees.
+Residents have voting representation on the UW Hospitals and Clinics Medical Board and it committees.
 These representatives are selected jointly by the Chair of the Medical Board and the President of the House Staff Association.

 Lab Coats and Scrubs